mkry93/Linux-util/README.md

 7.An almost 12 hour suspend starting at approx 95% charge test has failed with failure to countinue suspend check due to early clearence of lock file potential cause was found in battery_check and rectified but the timer method may also prove to be unreliable. (need testing)

----
-# NOTE:latest work on lowedge branch, while main script mostly works there may be edge cases (WIP)